beginning of content

 Screening can help you and your doctor find out if you have cancer even before you have symptoms.
 The earlier bowel cancer is diagnosed, the greater the chance of successful treatment.

-The National Bowel Cancer Screening Program (NBCSP) offers free screening to all Australians aged between 50 and 74 years of age.
-You’ll be invited to have a simple, free test that you can complete at home.
+The National Bowel Cancer Screening Program (NBCSP) offers free screening to all Australians aged between 45 and 74 years.

-The screening test for bowel cancer is the faecal immunochemical test (FIT or iFOBT).
+The screening test for bowel cancer is the immunochemical faecal occult blood test (iFOBT).
 It is designed to reveal non-visible blood in your stool sample which may be caused by a bowel cancer.
 If the test is negative, you will be invited to do another test in 2 years.
 If it is positive, your doctor may refer you for further investigations, such as a colonoscopy, to check for bowel cancer.

 If you’re younger than 45 or older than 74 years and concerned about your bowel cancer risk, or you have a significant family history of bowel cancer, speak with your doctor about your situation and what tests are appropriate for you.